mnneeltakemail2/testNeel3/development-and-api/waves-node-rest-api/address.md

 ```
 "address" - account's address in Base58 format
-"Regular" — that's how much Waves you have, including those you leased;
+"Regular" — that's how much Neel you have, including those you leased;
-"Available" — the same as regular only without Waves you leased;
+"Available" — the same as regular only without Neel you leased;
-"Effective" — available plus those Waves which is leased to you;
+"Effective" — available plus those Neel which is leased to you;
 "Generating" — the minimal effective for last 1000 blocks;
 ```